CLASHERBROs/Covid_Requirements/Readme.md

 ## About Covid_Requirements

 **Covid_Requirements** is an iOS app it uses twitter API to fetch relevant information regarding oxygen cylinders, covid vaccine and availability of hospital rooms in proximity of user's city.
+Tweets are filtered using a pre made ML model which displays only relevant tweet.

 ## Screenshots